CIT Bank offers and Review

 CIT Bank offers 2021

-CIT Bank offers many different services including savings builder account, CDs, and money market accounts.
+CIT Bank offers many different services including savings builder accounts, CDs, and money market accounts.
 At times, CIT Bank offers sign-on bonuses for these accounts.
 Currently, there are no offers but check back soon for the latest CIT Bank offer.

 What is CIT bank?

-CIT Bank is an online bank that offers higher than average interest rates.
-CIT bank offers many options similar to a traditional brick and mortar bank, yet your banking is done online.
-You can bank from home or on-the-go with the CIT Bank app.
+CIT Bank is an online bank that offers higher-than-average interest rates.
+CIT bank offers many options similar to a traditional brick-and-mortar bank, yet your banking is done online.
+You can bank from home or on the go with the CIT Bank app.